broadinstitute/broad-griffin-setdb1/README.md

 ## Quantifications

-`star-repeats-quantification` workflow will align the FASTQs to the genome using *STAR* and compute genes and TEs quantifications.
+`workflow/align-quantify-repeats.wdl` workflow will align the FASTQs to the genome using *STAR* and compute genes and TEs quantifications using *TElocal* and *TEcount*.
 Four count files will be reported:
  - **family-level-unique-counts**
  - **family-level-multimappers-counts**
  - **loci-level-unique-counts**